bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 {% include message_box.html type="important" title="Enabling the public install page" content="Be aware that to have a public install page, you must configure your exposed Workflow's **Deploy to Bitrise.io** Step correctly: the **Enable public page for the App?** input of the Step must be set to `true`."%}

-{% include message_box.html type="important" title="Binary types" content="The public install page is not available for all type of artifacts.
+{% include message_box.html type="important" title="Artifact types" content="The public install page is not available for all type of artifacts.

 * For iOS, it's only available if your Workflow builds an .ipa file that is signed with a Debug, Development or Ad-Hoc type provisioning profile.
 * For Android, it's only available if the artifact is an APK, either universal or split.
 For AABs, there will be no public install page link."%}